mixer04/mixer04/README.md

 - 👀 I’m interested in latest technology, programming, music and everything that involves human creativity.
 - 🌱 I’m currently learning frontend development with React.
 - 💞️ I’m looking to collaborate on any kind of projects!
 - 📫 How to reach me?
 Through LinkedIn!
-I'm looking for a Junior job 🙄
 - ⚡ Fun fact: I'm a bassist, saxophonist, photographer and developer.
 Amazing, isn't it?
 - 💻 Please check out my portfolio page! https://borysbednarski.pl/